sf-wdi-19-20/modules/w9_project_2/README.md

-## WDI SECOND PROJECT DESCRIPTION
+# WDI PROJECT 2
-For the second project you will use your knowledge of front and back-end web development to produce an awesome web application that can be used by friends, family or others online.
+For the second project, you will use your knowledge of front and back-end web development to produce an awesome web application that can be used by friends, family or others online.
 The type of web application you create is your choice: utilities, social networks, games, mashups, etc. Ensure, however, that the scope of your project is not too large so that you can reasonably complete an [MVP](http://en.wikipedia.org/wiki/Minimum_viable_product) in the allotted time.

 The objective of this project is to: